Vigneswaran Sanasee

 Vigneswaran s/o Sanasee Thevar (ச. விக்னேஸ்வரன்; born 16 December 1965) is a Malaysian politician who has served as Special Envoy of the Prime Minister to South Asia since November 2021 and 10th President of the Malaysian Indian Congress (MIC) since July 2018, a component party of the Barisan Nasional (BN) coalition.
 He also served as 17th President of the Dewan Negara from April 2016 to June 2020, Senator from June 2014 to June 2020 and the Member of Parliament (MP) for Kota Raja from March 2004 to March 2008.

 Vigneswaran is the son of the late Sanasee Thevar, JP, a former MIC parliament member in the 1980s.
 His cousin, Sellathevan, is a former MIC Youth leader and a Member of Parliament in 90's.
 His family belonged to an influential Kallar (Thevar) family and has business interests in the Port Klang area.

 Vigneswaran contested and won the 2004 general election to become Member of Parliament for Kota Raja parliamentary seat from 2004 to 2008.
 He lost and failed to retain the seat in the 2008 general election.

+Vigneswaran is also the chancellor of AIMST University.